Radiotherapy for spinal cord compression

 You have a CT planning scan so the treatment team can plan exactly where to give the radiotherapy.

-Because spinal cord compression is seen as urgent the doctor will try to fit you in for radiotherapy as soon as possible.
-This might mean you have the planning scan and treatment on the same day or a weekend.
+Spinal cord compression needs treatment urgently.
+So the doctor will try to fit you in for radiotherapy as soon as possible.
+This might mean you have the planning scan and treatment on the same day or weekend.

 Usually a hospital porter will take you from the ward to the radiotherapy department.
-The therapeutic radiographers will then gently transfer you to the radiotherapy couch and help you get into the right position.
+The therapeutic radiographers will gently transfer you to the radiotherapy couch.
+Then they will help you get into the right position.

-Your radiographers then leave the room.
-This is so they are not exposed to the radiation.
+Your radiographers then leave the room so they are not exposed to the radiation.
 You will be alone for a few minutes.
 But your radiographers can see and hear you at all times.

 It is important that you keep still and breathe normally.
 Sometimes there may be a delay in starting the radiotherapy.
-This is due to the radiographers taking an x-ray before treatment to check your position.
+This is because the radiographers take an x-ray before treatment to check your position.

 Treatment results